|Tim Roufs||extended search|

 In grandma's time there weren't any boundaries or boundary marks, they just overlapped anywhere.
 Nobody bothered them because they were getting old anyhow.
 When the old people come and establish themselves you know they aren't going to stay long because their old age is going to get them.
 So the others were ready to help them at any time.
 If they had an ailment or anything they always helped them.
 The neighbors cooked up for them too.

 Sometimes the people had a problem in winter when the river froze.
 Later on, that wasn't too bad because some of them had spuds made of steel by the frontier blacksmith.
 A spud is a sharp iron you chop ice with.
 It has a long handle, six or seven feet long.
 The bottom end of it looked like a little paddle, a little pointed paddle.
 It looked like a chisel.
 The bottom end of it would be about an inch and a half wide.
-If you get it too wide it's hard to chisel, but the narrow edge of it will go right through the ice.
+If you get it too wide it's hard to chisel, but with a narrow edge on it a spud will go right through the ice.

 The blacksmith used to make them for the lumber camps, and the Indians got those spuds and used them to chop a water hole.
 But if it was cold and drifted, it was hard to get water.
 If that happened, the only water they had for dishwater or for washing clothes was the snow-water they'd melt.
 They had copper kettles those days, made of copper and brass, and snow was melted in them.
 You still see them yet.